-Through our funding we want more people participating in their local communities.
-Taking part in sport and recreation, cultural activities, or improving the environment can help people to lead fulfilling lives.
+Through our funding we support more people participating in their local communities.
+Taking part in sport, recreation and cultural activities can help people to lead fulfilling lives.
 We recognise people participating in their communities can have benefits for our health and wider community wellbeing.

-- Enable participation which reflects and recognises diversity of our communities.
+- Enabling participation that reflects and recognises diversity

 What we will look at